InteractiveAdvertisingBureau/openrtb2.x/implementation.md

-# 7 Implementation Notes
+# 7 Implementation Notes <a name="7implementationnotes"></a>

 The following section will provide brief notes on how certain objects and fields are to be interpreted and implemented.

-## 7.1 No-Bid Signaling
+## 7.1 No-Bid Signaling <a name="nobadsignaling"></a>

 This section covers best practices for using the optional no-bid signaling.
-See the List: No-Bid Reason Codes in OpenRTB 3.0 <#_2rrrqc1>for the enumerated list of no-bid reason codes.
+See the [List: No-Bid Reason Codes i](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/OpenRTB%20v3.0%20FINAL.md#list--no-bid-reason-codes-)n OpenRTB 3.0 <#_2rrrqc1>for the enumerated list of no-bid reason codes.

 Many exchanges support multiple response types as a no-bid: